matrix1001/capslock-plus-plus/README.md

 __New Features__
 - Intelligent Search!
 - AutoComplete && autosuggest (experimental, no access for common user)

+__Notice__
+This project is updating very quickly.
+If you pulled the latest version, *remember* to delete the old `ini` files in order to load new ones to gain new features.

 # Feature
-- Plug in and play
-- Function based script
+- Plug in and play & Function based script & Easy to read
-- Translation
-- WindowSwitch
-- Tabscript
+- HyperTrans (translation)
+- HyperSwitch (switch windows quickly)
+- HyperTab (intelligent replace text)
-- Notify
+- HyperSearch (intelligent search)
-- Autoload configuration and script
+- HyperNotify (amazing UI for notification)

 This project is in progress.
 Other fantastic funtions will be joined.
-# Update
-This project is updating very quickly.
-If you pulled the latest version, remember to delete the old `ini` files in order to load new ones to gain new features.
 # Usage
 ## Basic
 Basic usage is according to the default settings.
 If you are not starter of `AHK`, just ignore this.
 These settings are in `HyperSettings.ini`.